Fantasy Football Profile: Saquon Barkley 2025 Outlook

 Not only does Barkley benefit from running behind an elite offensive line and being flanked by talented wideouts — A.J.
 Brown and DeVonta Smith — to keep opposing defenses honest, the threat of Hurts running also helps Barkley's efficiency.
 He set a career high in yards per carry (5.8), which is more than a yard better than his career average (4.7).

 The other negative impact of Hurts on Barkley is the potential to vulture short-yardage touchdowns.
 While Barkley set a career high with 13 rushing scores, he finished second on the team behind Hurts (14).
+As noted in our Jalen Hurts fantasy football profile, no player has rushed for more touchdowns since 2021 than Hurts (52).

 Barkley's 2024 workload was a decade high

-Yes, he led the NFL in carries and touches, as noted above, but Barkley and Eagles played another four games en route to their Super Bowl LIX victory.
+Yes, he led the NFL in carries and touches, as noted above, but Barkley and the Eagles played another four games en route to their Super Bowl LIX victory.
 In the postseason, Barkley racked up an additional 91 rush attempts and 13 receptions through four playoff games.

 Adding in his 104 playoff touches, Barkley had nearly 100 more than the next closest back (Kyren Williams).
 In fact, he had 150-plus more than all but four other backs — Williams (389), Derrick Henry (386), Bijan Robinson (365), and Josh Jacobs (358).